Why Is My Dog Sneezing? – Why Is My Cat Sneezing

 Veterinarians try to prevent upper respiratory tract infections in dogs and cats by vaccinating against the organisms that are commonly involved.
 However, most cats have already acquired the herpes 1 virus before their first kitten-hood vaccination and vaccine immunity to most upper-respiratory pathogens in dogs and cats is short-lived.
 So keeping your pets isolated from infected and carrier animals or places where they frequent is a much better approach.
 That goes for crowded veterinary waiting rooms and vaccination clinics as well.

-The normal temperature of a cats and dogs is about 101.5 – 102.5 F (38.6-39 C) If the pet’s temperature is over 102.7 it might indicate that the problem will develop into a more serious respiratory tract infection.
+The normal temperature of a cats and dogs is about 101.5 – 102.5 F (38.6-39 C) If your pet’s temperature is over 102.7 it might indicate that the problem will develop into a more serious respiratory tract infection.
 In that case, antibiotics and other treatment could shorten its period of illness.
-Otherwise, rest, a comfortable environment and good nutrition will probably be sufficient.
-Feed your pets savory and strong aroma foods during periods of nasal congestion because their appetite depends on their ability to smell of food and that ability may be diminished.
+Otherwise, rest, a comfortable environment and good nutrition will probably be sufficient until the problem resolves.
+Feed your pet savory and strong aroma foods during periods of nasal congestion because its appetite depends on its ability to smell the aroma of food and that ability may be currently diminished.
+If its nostrils become raw and inflamed, a bland ophthalmic ointment and frequent cleaning of the nose with warm, wet pledgets of cotton might be all that is required.

 Sometimes, nasal corticosteroid spray (such as Nasocort® that contains triamcinolone) are helpful to dogs and cats with chronic nasal problems that lead to sneezing (chronic rhinitis).
 Be cautious when using these over the counter products without the council of your veterinarian.
 Placing a few drops of an ophthalmic or nasal saline rinse into the pet’s nostrils three times a day might also help if your pet will put up with that.
 Some owners find antihistamines like North American-formulated Benadryl® (diphenhydramine) help.
 Remember to only give pets doses that are appropriate for their weight.
 Also, the UK/European Benadryl® formula is not the same as the one sold in America.
 I am only acquainted with the North American formula. (read here)

 It is very difficult for veterinarians to see into the nasal passages of small dogs and cats.
 X-rays often do not visualize small objects or tumors – CAT scans and MRIs are somewhat better.
 An instrument called a nasal endoscope will sometimes allow veterinarians to look into the pet’s nasal passages – but it is most successful in larger animals.
 When one is lucky, objects can be grasped with an alligator forceps and remove or tissue biopsies can be removed for study.
 More commonly veterinarians dispense antibiotic drops and nasal saline drops to the affected nostril and hope the pet will sneeze any foreign object out with time.
 When that isn’t successful, the object can sometimes be flushed out with a catheter under anesthesia.
 When the problem turns out to be a tumor, surgery is complicated, disfiguring and rarely curative.
 These pets do have a chemotherapy/radiation option.
+I am always most concern when I encounter one-sided drainage in older dogs and cats that persists beyond a week or two.
+Most do turn out to have a tumor growing within the nasal passages and most of these tumors are malignant.
+They are often adenocarcinomas.
+But because of their location, it is very difficult to obtain a portion of these masses for pathological examination.

 Yes,

 Within the last few years, veterinarians have been given a tremendous tool for sorting out the various bacteria and virus that cause chronic sneezing in pets.
-These are the Real-Time Polymerase Chain Reaction Tests (RT-PCR) that identify minute amounts of pathogen genetic material without having to grow the organisms in the laboratory.
-One of my favorite is the Taqman lab at UC Davis.
+These are the Real-Time Polymerase Chain Reaction Tests (RT-PCR) that identify minute amounts of pathogen genetic material without having to grow the organisms in their laboratory.
+One of my favorite is the Taqman lab at the veterinary labs of UC Davis.
 They use RT-PCR to look for six of the most common causes of upper respiratory, nasal and/or chronic eye problems in cats (e.g. bordetella, chlamydia, calicivirus, herpes 1,influenza and mycoplasma).
 Similar panels are available for dogs.
 If your kitty has persistent sneezing, some of these organisms are not the likely cause; but the panels often test for all of them.
 The test’s limitation is that the most common cause of sneezing, the Herpes-1 virus, is so stealthy that it can avoid detection with the PCR test when the cat is not experiencing a virus flare-up.
 So if the PCR test is positive for herpes-1, your cat is definitely a carrier of this virus.
 But if it is negative, the virus might still be sleeping somewhere deep in the cat’s nerve cells.
 It is best run during a flare-up.